Owner-Occupier Commercial Property Loans

 Investment Complex CGT & gearing

 Claim interest as a business expense.
-No capital gains tax if you occupy for business.
+Potential access to small business CGT concessions on sale.
 Simpler depreciation claims.

 🔧